László Szokolai

 László Szokolai (born 25 March 1952) is a Hungarian retired football manager and former professional player who played as a forward.

 Managerial career

 On 2 October 1991, Szokolai was announced as the new head coach of Nemzeti Bajnokság II club Ganz Danubius.
 After a weak first half of the season, Rákospalota took over the team's second division membership, with Szokolai remaining as coach on 17 January 1992.
+On 28 May 1992, he was relieved of his duties as head coach after REAC's relegation from the second division had become mathematically certain, with assistant coach Sándor Szabó succeeding him.